@@@ operator. @@@ takes a column on the left-hand side and a query builder function on the

 Expected Output

-matches the regex expression key.*rd
+description matches the regex expression key.*rd.

 When to Use Query Builder Functions